 - Using normalization of lactate levels as an alternate goal in early goal-directed therapy for severe sepsis, if central venous oxygenation monitoring is not available (Grade 2C).

 - For patients at risk for fungal infection as a source for severe sepsis, checking one of the newer assays for invasive candidiasis such as 1,3-beta-D-glucan, mannan, or anti-mannan ELISA antibody testing (Grade 2B/C).

 - When no infection can be found during empiric antibiotic therapy, consider using a low procalcitonin level as a supportive tool for the decision to stop antibiotics (Grade 2C).

 The Surviving Sepsis project was criticized in the mid 2000s when it was revealed that Eli Lilly (makers of since-discontinued Xigris) provided a reported ~90% of the funding, without disclosure by the committee.
-Others (including the committee itself) felt such criticism was unfounded and unfair.
+Others argued such criticism was unfounded and unfair.
 The Surviving Sepsis website does not clearly show their current sources of funding, but they have set up a page to address any concerns about industry involvement.
-The name “Surviving Sepsis Campaign” is copyrighted by the Society for Critical Care Medicine.
+The name "Surviving Sepsis Campaign" is copyrighted by the Society for Critical Care Medicine.

 - 1 = strong recommendation;

 - A = good evidence from randomized trials;